Save yourself frustration and hassle by setting up your painting studio space the right way.

 The most important thing about setting up with artificial light is to make sure that the light on your easel does not pollute the subject which is lit by its own separate light.
 See the image below and notice how the light on the easel is raking from upper left to lower right across the easel board.

-The easel light is placed in a way where light pollution will not get into the still life setup.
+The easel light is placed in a way where light pollution from the light on the easel will not get into the still life setup.
 It also prevents your arm from casting a shadow on your canvas in the area you are working.
 If you are left handed, you will want to set up the lighting in reverse.

 Where does your still life go?